Neltulz/Q-Zip/assistant-context.md

 - **Skip Unchanged Files:** Do not include files that were not modified
 - **Update Changelog:** Update the changelog (create one if it doesn't exist) using markdown inside a CSS file

+## When Making Changes
+1. **ALWAYS increment the version number** - Increment the third number (patch version) in both `src-tauri/Cargo.toml` and `app/components/TitleBar.vue` and `tauri.conf.json`
+2. Check existing similar components for patterns
+3. Follow the established file organization
+4. Use HSL/HSLA colors exclusively
+5. Maintain TypeScript type safety - Avoid using `any` type, prefer proper type definitions and generics
+6. Test changes in the context of the full application

 ## Code Style Guidelines

 ### CSS/SCSS